-The COVID-19 Pandemic Has Adversely Affected the Aerospace and Aviation Services Sectors
+The COVID-19 Pandemic Has Adversely Affected the Aerospace and Aviation Sector

-The long-term growth experienced by the aerospace and aviation services industries continued until the global COVID-19 pandemic began in early 2020, which adversely affected the industry in an unprecedented manner.
+The long-term growth experienced by the aerospace, aviation and aviation services industries continued until the global COVID-19 pandemic began in early 2020, which adversely affected the industry in an unprecedented manner.
 In an attempt to contain the spread of the virus, global government agencies enacted travel restrictions and advised citizens to quarantine, materially suppressing air traffic demand.
 In response to the decreased demand, commercial airlines around the world reduced their capacity by 80% year-over-year in June 2020 and parked as much as 78% of the global fleet in Q2 2020.
+These pressures on the aerospace supply chain are having a meaningful impact on the financial well-being of the entire industry, with forecasted airline losses of \$84.3 billion globally in 2020.

-In an attempt to mitigate the adverse effects of COVID-19 on their businesses, aircraft operators, as they have done in response to previous disruptions, have enacted multiple operational measures to preserve liquidity and cash flow-including limiting flight operations, reducing aircraft orders and deliveries, retiring select aircraft platforms early and pursuing lease deferrals and rental holidays-all of which have meaningfully impacted other sectors of the aerospace supply chain.
+In an attempt to mitigate the adverse effects of COVID-19 on their businesses, aircraft operators enacted multiple operational measures to preserve liquidity and cash flow, meaningfully impacting other sectors of the aerospace supply chain: